VesTheCoder/key-value-storage/README.md

 ## DISCLAMER

-**This project was made 98% manually.
-No LLM functional code, no autocomplete.**
+- [This project was made 98% manually.
+No LLM functional code, no autocomplete]
-**The whole process of me working on the project on record you can find here:**
+- [The whole process of me working on the project on record you can find here: (youtube link)]
-**(youtube link)**
-What was written by LLM: docstrings, data type hints, this readme file.
-Every string was carefully checked manually.
+- [What was written by LLM: docstrings, data type hints, this readme file.
+Every string was carefully checked manually]

 ## Table of Contents